sumitarora/redux-segment/README.md

 Available types:

 - `EventTypes.identify`: who is the customer?
+- `EventTypes.page`: what web page are they on?
 - `EventTypes.track`: what are they doing?
-- `EventTypes.page`: what web page are they on?
-- `EventTypes.screen`: what app screen are they on?
 - `EventTypes.group`: what account or organization are they part of?
 - `EventTypes.alias`: what was their past identity?